-Geometrical component, such as a circle, change of rein, or figure of eight.
+Geometrical component, such as a circle, change of rein, or serpentine.
 A figure is not the same as a movement.
 Refer to Movement.

 FLEXIBILITY

 Range of motion of joints and the ability to move the joints freely.
 Also described as Suppleness.